cliuzy/NexaScale-linux-task/user.md

 ```bash
 Permission denied
 ```
+___

-we Created five developer accounts and added them to the developers group.
+we created five developer accounts and added them to the developers group.

 Configured /var/www/project directory to allow only read & execute access for developers.